sguzman/lstr/README.md

 ## Installation

 You need the Rust toolchain installed on your system to build `lstr`.
+Or use `nix develop` command to create development environment.

 1.  **Clone the repository:**
     ```bash